aurelia-contrib/aurelia-router-metadata/README.md

 Do feel free to try it out, leave feedback and/or provide suggestions :)

-PLUGIN INSTALLATION DOES NOT WORK YET - will be sorted in the coming days

 ## Usage:

 ### To configure a component so that it can be navigated to:
   `src/pages/foo.ts`

   This:

   ```
   @routable()
   export class FooPage {}
   ```

   Will generate the following `RouteConfig`:

   ```